nrs-org/novelslop/content/vol_01/chap_16.typ

   "Anyways, Mona, did you notice anything else?
 Like was there anyone else..."

-  The bell rang.
+  Not letting Mikoto continue, a sound of the school bell ringing suddenly pierced the air.

   "That's enough."
-Uta dragged Mikoto by the collar back to their seats, and a new school day started for the three.
+Uta dragged Mikoto by the collar back to their seats.

+  "Wait, please, let me talk with Mona a little bit!"
+Mikoto tried to resist, but to no avail.

+  Despite a unusual morning, it seemed like yet another usual school day was about to start for the three.
 ]